Thermal Storage Demonstration at CCHRC

 This experimental solar seasonal storage project was funded by a $70,000 grant from BP Alaska, which includes solar hot water collectors and a heat storage system to enable solar energy to be stored and used during the winter.
 The tank was donated by K&K Recycling.

 View Flickr slideshow here.

-CCHRC is watching the temperature of the ground underneath the solar thermal tank.
-The tank is over permafrost and could melt the permafrost in that location significantly.
+CCHRC monitors the temperature of the ground underneath the solar thermal tank to see if it melts the permafrost.
 Click here to view daily ground temperatures.